 When to use method 2: If you need more customization than the Facebook plugin (method 1) allows, then you’re going to have to get a little technical.
 Put in a little bit of work (and maybe some cash), and you’ll be able to create beautiful, embedded Facebook feeds to display anywhere and everywhere.

-So, as an alternative, you could instead embed share, follow, and reaction buttons – lower-level engagement that invites interaction without giving it all away.
+In addition to embedding your Facebook feed on your website, you should also embed share, follow, and reaction buttons – lower-level engagement that invites interaction and engagement.

-The goal here is to invite social shares and/or draw people onto your Facebook page, where they’re more likely to engage – scroll through posts, like what appeals to them, etc. – and then, ultimately, to like your Page and follow your updates from now to eternity.
+The goal here is to invite social shares and/or draw people onto your Facebook page, where they’re more likely to engage – scroll through posts, like what appeals to them, etc. – and then, ultimately, to like your Page and see your Facebook followers increase so more people see your updates from now to eternity.

 If this sounds like your kind of strategy, then have a gander at our Facebook Share button, Facebook Follow button, and Facebook Reaction buttons (Like, Love, Wow, etc.) – plus other Publisher Tools designed not only for user satisfaction, but to get you the most Page likes, post shares, and other engagement that matters.